How to do small business payroll

 • Tax withholdings

-• Workers’ comp insurance requirements
+• Workers’ compensation insurance requirements

-4. Setup payroll software
+4. Set up payroll services or software

 5. Collect necessary paperwork from employees

-• W-4 form: This indicates how much tax to withhold for each employee
+• W-4 form: This indicates how much tax to withhold for each employee.

-• I-9 form: This form shows that an employee is eligible to work in the United States
+• I-9 form: This form shows that an employee is eligible to work in the United States.

-How to process payroll for employees manually
+How to do payroll yourself

-1. Establishing a payment method
+1. Establish a payment method

 2. Figure out a payroll schedule

-• Semimonthly pay periods: 24 (often the 1st and 15th days)
+• Semimonthly pay periods — 24 paychecks per year (often the 1st and 15th days)

-• Weekly pay periods: 52
+• Weekly pay periods — 52 paychecks per year

-Also, look up any state laws about your payroll schedule; it may help you decide what’s best for your business.
+Check to see if there are any state laws about your payroll schedule; it may help you decide what’s best for your business.

 3. Calculate each employee’s gross salary and withhold income tax

-If your employees are paid hourly, it’s important to have an effective time tracking system.
+If your employees are paid hourly, it’s important to have an effective time-tracking system.
 You can use a spreadsheet, payroll software, timesheets, time cards or apps.

 To figure out gross pay, multiply the number of hours they’ve worked in a pay period by their hourly rate.